 — OZY, Budapest.
 The basement is filled with tables, mismatched chairs and a worn sofa.
 This former hair salon near Budapest’s main train station lacks flair, except for the fact that it’s now home to Hungary’s Momentum Party, led by 28-year-old András Fekete-Győr.
 “We still work to make it cozier, but it looks promising,” he says as we settle into chairs.
 The same could be said about this slim lawyer with piercing eyes.
 Since last fall, when Momentum challenged the country’s powerful prime minister, Viktor Orbán, Fekete-Győr has been one of the most buzzed-about politicians in Hungary.

-— EURONEWS Despite the rain, thousands of Slovaks took to the streets to protest against both corruption and obscure business-government relations.
+— EURONEWS, Bratislava.
+Despite the rain, thousands of Slovaks took to the streets to protest against both corruption and obscure business-government relations.
 Demonstrators, mostly students, marched through the streets of Bratislava’s Old Town shouting “Dosť bolo Fica” – “Enough of Fico” – and “Nie je nám to jedno” – “We still care.”

 — FOREIGN AFFAIRS, Bratislava.
 Slovak Prime Minister Robert Fico, whose leftist-populist party Smer–Social Democracy has won all of the parliamentary elections since 2006, is often compared to Viktor Orbán, especially since Fico has become an outspoken critic of EU migration policy and has made anti-Muslim rhetoric central to his campaign for the last parliamentary elections.
 Yet, a better explanation of Fico’s behavior is that he is simply a product, and a perpetuator, of an inefficient and flawed liberal democracy—not of an illiberal one.